The asymptotic charges of Curtright dual graviton and Curtright extensions of BMS algebra: Connections with the graviton asymptotic symmetries in

 Since in $D=5$ the graviton and the Curtright field are dual, our scope is to connect the Curtright field asymptotic charge to supertranslation and superrotation charges of the graviton.
 The $D=5$ charge for the Curtright field reads

-the two gauge parameters can be decomposed using Hodge and Hodge-like decompositions: \begin{itemize} \item Antisymmetric parameter.
+the two gauge parameters can be decomposed using Hodge and Hodge-like decompositions which are additional geometric/topological inputs derived from $H^1_{\text{dR}}(S^3)=H^2_{\text{dR}}(S^3)=0$: \begin{itemize} \item Antisymmetric parameter.
 The antisymmetric parameter can be consider as a 2-form on $S^3$; since $H^2_{\text{dR}}(S^3)=0$ we have no harmonic part

 \item Symmetric parameter.
 The symmetric parameter can be considered as a (1,1) mixed symmetry tensor obtained by the Young projector $\Pi_{(1,1)}$ acting of the bi-form space on $S^3$.
 Since $H^1_{\text{dR}}(S^3)=0$ we have